Discord-Net-Labs/Discord.Net-Labs/docs/guides/commands/application-commands.md

 ### Responding

 First thing we want to do is listen to the `InteractionCreated` event.
-This event is fired when a socket interaction is recieved via the gateway, It looks somthing like this
+This event is fired when a socket interaction is recieved via the gateway, It looks something like this
 ```cs
 _client.InteractionCreated += MyEventHandler;